TrebuhD/office-picker/README.md

 - Simple React App using TypeScript, scss, react-spring, and axios.
 - Uses modern functional React with component logic extracted into custom hooks.
 - Network layer is handled with `useAxios` hooks.
+- Secure: the app is deployed using now.sh and the API key for OpenWeatherMap is stored in an encrypted remote store using environment variables
 - Idiomatic and responsive styles using BEM, scss variables and mixins for media queries.
-- Secure: the app is deployed using now.sh and the API key for OpenWeatherMap is stored in an encrypted remote store using environment variables
+- Automatic code formatting using prettier and a pre-commit git hook.

 There are two main sources of information: